About Tourette Syndrome

 In New Zealand there is a private practitioner in Auckland and Christchurch respectively with knowledge of Tourette Syndrome.

-After a diagnosis it is then the individuals choice to continue living with the tics as they are or to opt to try pharmaceutical intervention.
-The effects of medication differs for each individual and it does not stop tics from occurring but helps to manage the frequency and severity of tics.
+After a diagnosis, it is then the individuals choice to continue living with the tics as they are or to opt to try a pharmaceutical intervention.
+The effects of medication differ for each individual and it does not stop tics from occurring but helps to manage the frequency and severity of tics.

-Some district health boards may offer cognitive behavioural intervention therapy (CBIT) however most often this therapy is only available through private practitioners.
-CBIT works by training the individual to recognise when a tic is about to occur and to over ride that need to tic with a competing action so that the tic does not get the satisfaction of the sensation is was seeking.
+Some district health boards may offer cognitive behavioral intervention therapy (CBIT) however most often this therapy is only available through private practitioners.
+CBIT works by training the individual to recognise when a tic is about to occur and to override that need to tic with a competing action so that the tic does not get the satisfaction of the sensation it was seeking.

 There is a private CBIT practitioner is both Auckland and Christchurch respectively.